Current 9 (2018)

 Premiere UPIC – Graphic Interfaces for Notation Conference, ZKM | Karlshrule, Lorenzstraße 19, 76135 Karlsruhe, Germany.
 A host of European delegates were invited to ZKM | Karlsruhe to take part in sharing their experiences and approaches of working with graphical interfaces and notation.
 The conference focused on the emerging possibilities inspired by UPIC (Unité Polyagogique Informatique CEMAMu) a computerized musical composition tool devised by the late composer Iannis Xenakis (1921-2001).
 The conference was an opportunity to hear from the people directly involved in development and design of the original UPIC system and subsequent development of UPIC sketch.

-Images from Current 9.
+Still images from Current 9.